Robert T. Herres

-Robert Tralles Herres (December 1, 1932 – July 24, 2008) was a United States Air Force officer who served as the first vice chairman of the Joint Chiefs of Staff.
+Robert Tralles Herres (December 1, 1932 – July 24, 2008) was a United States Air Force general who served as the first vice chairman of the Joint Chiefs of Staff.

 Early life and education

 Herres was born on December 1, 1932, in Denver, where he attended East High School.
 He was active in the Boy Scouts of America and earned its highest rank, Eagle Scout.
 He graduated with a Bachelor of Science degree from the United States Naval Academy in 1954.
 He earned a Master of Science degrees in electrical engineering from the Air Force Institute of Technology and in Public Administration from George Washington University in 1960 and 1965, respectively.
 He completed Air Command and Staff College in 1965 and the Industrial College of the Armed Forces in 1971.